 Moscow-born Marina Chernishova has spent the last ten years working in financial analytics and journalism.
 She also teaches yoga and writes articles on the philosophy of healthy living among other topics.

 Sasha Mademuaselle has been taking photographs, especially of her friends, since she was 17.
 Her work has been featured in a variety of magazines including Vice and Dazed & Confused.
 She is currently photo editor of influential Russian cultural magazine Afisha.

-Florence-born Giulia Mangione is editorial assistant of The Calvert Journal.
+Florence-born Giulia Mangione is assistant photo editor of The Calvert Journal.
 She has a passion for photography and photojournalism, and is constantly looking for innovative ways of visual storytelling and photobook making.

 Victoria Marchenkova is an artist and researcher.
 She graduated from the New Media faculty of the Rodchenko Moscow School of Photography and Multimedia and she is now finishing her PhD dissertation about Russian and Chinese video art.
 She has written for a number of Russian art magazines.